Items

 item.annotation.inner-attribute — Inner attribute attaches to enclosing module

-An inner attribute #![ ... ] (with the same (args) / = val / flag payload shapes as an outer attribute) attaches to the enclosing module rather than the following item.
-(Currently only #![no_implicit_prelude].)
+An inner attribute #![ NAME (args) ] / #![ NAME = val ] / #![ NAME ] (same payload shapes as an outer attribute) attaches to the enclosing module rather than to the following item; currently used only for #![no_implicit_prelude].

 #![no_implicit_prelude]